 Over the years many “parts” had to be flown in to repair Goway’s vehicles that had broken down somewhere in the Americas.
 Actual engines were flown to Bogota in Columbia and Fairbanks in Alaska.
 This problem ultimately persuaded the company to get its IATA license so it could access discounted airfares and be able to transport parts as checked luggage.

 Goway’s second bus for South America was built in Canada.
 At the time it was one of only two Canadian-registered vehicles travelling outside of North America.
 Also, Goway was the only overland tour operator travelling through Argentina during the Falklands War as competitors used British vehicles.

 Goway’s first airline reservation system, called Pegasus and backed by CP Air (now defunct) was chosen because it provided word processing capabilities.

 When Goway decided to become a serious player in the Australian and South Pacific market they produced a 12-page brochure.
 Their biggest competitor at the time was Jetset Tours, with a 300-page brochure.
 Jetset had offices in at least 6 cities in America and two in Canada.
-Jetset has now been out of business for a long time.
+Jetset has now been out of business for a very long time.

 Then and Now

 - Goway’s first reservations were made by telegram.
-As the cost was determined “by the word” a code was developed to save money.
+As the cost was determined “by number of words” a code was developed to save money.
 The company then invested in a telex machine which in turn gave way to facsimiles (faxes).
 Today all reservations are done over the internet.

 - Confirmations, invoices, travel vouchers, etc. were all typed manually.
 Since those days, Goway has invested in three computer reservation systems.
-Goway believes the latest, called “Travelbox”, is the most advanced there is.
+To stay ahead of the curve Goway is looking for its 4th reservation system.